puuu/MQTT433gateway/README.md

 - Normal operation: Heartbeat pulsing
 - MQTT connection problems: 4.5s on, 0.5s off
 - OTA Update: on during flashing

+## Configuration

+The device is fully configurable through a web browser.
+If you boot it for the first time, it will create a WiFi AccessPoint where you can connect to.
+If you type in any url in your browser, you will get directed to the wifi configuration of the device.
+You can select your network here and fill in the credentials.

+After that it will stop the access point and connect to your network.
+There you can either discover it via mDNS or ask your router for the address of the device.
+If you type this address in your browser, you'll see the main configuration frontend.
+The default username is `admin`, the default password is `MQTT433gateway`.

+Please fill here your MQTT connection details.
+You can also change the topics the device will subscribe and publish to. **Please note:** you have to change the configuration password!
+For security reasons the device will not start working before this password is changed.

 ## MQTT/Automation